PoohSunny/sake-ware-license/README.md

 # SAKE-WARE LICENSE

-This is template for `SAKE-WARE LICENSE`.
+This is template for `SAKE-WARE LICENSE`, inspired by [Beerware License](https://en.wikipedia.org/wiki/Beerware)

 ## How to contribute